MicrosoftDocs/common-data-model-and-service/common-data-model/0.9om/api-reference/storage/storageadapter.md

 # StorageAdapter

 This is the base interface for an adapter object that can read and write documents to and from a data source.
-It allows a user to interact with data from multiple data sources without having to manually copy data to the location where the Common Data Model object model is running.
+It allows a user to interact with data from multiple data sources without having to manually copy data to the location where the [object model](../cdm/cdm.md) is running.
 This interface also allows users to create their own adapter, if needed.

 ```
 public interface StorageAdapter